takao8/MLTSAProject/README.md

 where *A<sub>t</sub>* is true load, *F<sub>t</sub>* is forecasted load, and *n* is the size of our test set.
 The objective is to minimize MAPE on the test set.

+## Neural Networks

+We implemented two different neural networks; a feed-forward network and a recurrent neural network.

+For both the neural networks, we discarded the PCA and fit on the standardized features.
+The reason for discarding is from the neural network’s ability to learn patterns from correlated data.
+The training set available was large enough to optimize the parameters without fear of overfitting from lack of data.
+Additionally, due to inclusions of dummy variables (described below), its mixture with PCA components produced noticeably worse results that were difficult to resolve.
+As this model doesn’t require uncorrelated features, we chose to drop the PCA components.

+Both the networks are supplied with dummy variables to help them learn the seasonalities of the data.
+These dummy variables include hourly, monthly, holiday, and weekend indicator variables.
+Overall we retain 45 features to feed into the neural nets.

+In constructing the feedforward network, we created 8 dense layers, each decreasing in size.
+4 dropout layers are interwoven to prevent overfitting.
+We used the mean squared error for our loss function as it is a natural loss function (including any Minkowski metric) for regression problems.
+Additionally, each layer uses a ‘tanh’ activation function, chosen due to its common usage in regression tasks.
+In our model, we split our training, validation, and testing as the following: after choosing a point in our data set to test forward from, we select the previous year from that point to validate, the previous 2 years from the validation to train, and the upcoming 3 months to test.
+The points we chose are the first of February, May, August, and November, to test on Spring, Summer, Fall, and Winter, respectively.
+We cross-validate for an accurate test error by training/validating and testing through multiple years, and obtain an overall MAPE.

+Due to computational issues with the cross-validation, only a limited range could be cross-validated at one time.
+In this paper we obtained cross-validation results from 2011-2012.
+Due to a memory leak in the Tensorflow code, training of further than 1,000 epochs resulted in a likelihood of a computer crash.
+For the purposes of tuning this model, these computational limits are debilitating and require to be resolved for proper testing.

+A recurrent neural network was also implemented, with properties described in the Results section.

 # Deliverable